ETHZ-RobotX/smb_mission_planner/README.md

 Each of these steps is explained in detail in the upcoming sections.

+#### Library overview
+- `navigation_states.py` : contains all navigation related states, as for example parsing and navigating through a list of waypoints.
+Check the script for more documentation.
+- `detection_states.py`: contains all detection related states.
+One might implement object detection using a service call.
+We already provide a detection service which is called in the execute function and this expect the object name, pose and success flag to be returned by the detector.
+- `manipulation_states.py`: as the name suggests, this script contains all manipulation related states.
+All implemented states are currently based on MoveIt.
+More info in the states' documentation.
+- `utils`: collection of utilities which are frequently used by mission states.
+These can be a wrapper to switch controller, sending moveit a specific plan or recording a waypoint-based navigation mission.

 ## Installation
 (Could be added to the dependencies at a later stage.)